Picture: Kris Phillips

 As a teacher, I aim at not just making my students memorize terms, philosophical theories and years, but to make them understand the underlying issues and concepts in a deeper and more meaningful way, creating narratives and helping in the learning process.
 I believe that learning occurs easiest by doing and reflecting, not by memorizing certain terms, philosophers, and doctrines for an exam.
 Accordingly, I emphasize classroom discussions and dialogical approach to teaching and learning.
-I likewise prefer essay writing as a test for understanding of the material over traditional exams and tests, as it requires the students to ruminate further, do comparisons, and practice creative thinking.
+I likewise prefer essay and creative writing as a test for understanding of the material over traditional exams, as it requires the students to ruminate further, do comparisons, and practice creative thinking.
 I want to hear the opinions and views my students have and why they have those views, making them also defend their views by argumentation and discussion.
 I also think it is important from very early on in undergraduate studies to start reading and reflecting on original texts and their historical context.

-I try to create an inclusive and relaxed learning environment and atmosphere in the classroom where I give the students room to express their views and thought.
 Some of the ways I do this is by having clear definition of the classroom as a safer space in the syllabus, encouraging participation and taking part in the discussion, and by allowing room for everyone’s views (as long as they are not against the notion of a safer space).
 I also enjoy presenting examples from both everyday life and popular culture to make the material more accessible and engaging.
 My passion and enthusiasm likewise play a role here, and I rarely stand still while I am teaching.

-For teaching statement, course evaluations and sample syllabi, see my Teaching Portfolio.
+For teaching statement, course evaluations, and sample syllabi, see my Teaching Portfolio.

-In the Summer of 2026, I took part in the Center of Canon Expansion and Change Early Modern Summer Program at the University of Minnesota.
-Syllabus designed as part of the program can be found here.
+In the Summer of 2026, I took part in the Center for Canon Expansion and Change Early Modern Summer Program at the University of Minnesota, organized by Jessica Gordon-Roth, Dwight K. Lewis, Nada Mohamed, and Aleks Zarnitsyn.
+Syllabus (Early Modern Philosophy: On the Borders of Canonicity) designed as part of the program here.

 I have likewise designed a course for the Philosophy of Dinosaurs.
 Syllabus here.